Santa Rita taps Permian Basin

 Pickrell christened the well for the patron Saint of the Impossible – Santa Rita.

 As the well is being drilled, Catholic nuns are shown carrying a basket of rose pedals to christen it for the patron Saint of the Impossible – Santa Rita.
-“Much is made of the almost mythic importance of oil in Big Lake, with talk of the Santa Rita oil well,” explains an ESPN article, the “The Rookie in Reel Life” story.
+Read more in Oil Fields of Dreams.